Leonor Villegas de Magnón: La Rebelde (The Rebel)

 Magnón wrote about her participation in the Mexican Revolution in her autobiography, La Rebelde (The Rebel).
 This dramatized account of Magnón’s life reveals much about her operation of La Cruz Blanca as well as networks of female spies.
-Clara Lomas, in her preface to The Rebel, writes about the importance of preserving a novel that self-documents the contributions of women during the Revolution, citing theecond version of her autobiography all in English which was also rejected by American publishers.
+Clara Lomas, in her preface to The Rebel, writes about the importance of preserving a novel that self-documents the contributions of women during the Revolution, citing the second version of her autobiography all in English which was also rejected by American publishers.
 Up until the year of her death, Magnon made 26 attempts to publish her book.
 It was only in 1994, thirty-nine years after Magnón’s death, that her granddaughter, Leonor Smith, was able to publish her grandmother’s novel through Arte Público Press.

 Despite the novel being autobiographical, Magnón writes in third person and refers to herself by the titular epithet, “The Rebel.”
 Currently, The Rebel contains a preface and introduction by Clara Lomas, nineteen chapters, and five appendices.
 One of the appendices contains a list of names and brief, detailed descriptions of the historical characters that appear in The Rebel.
 Magnon begins the novel with her birth and ends with Venustiano Carranza’s death.

 Death and legacy

-Leonor Villegas de Magnón died in Mexico City on April 17, 1955 at the age of 78.
+Leonor Villegas de Magnón died in Mexico City on April 17, 1955, at the age of 78.
 In recognition of Magnón's work, a monument was erected in Nuevo Laredo in 2010, ninety years after the end of the Mexican Revolution.